 Now, I’m really hungry for some bacon and you probably are too!

-I like to save my bacon grease in a mason jar in the fridge.
-It is great for frying eggs in or seasoning beans and other foods.
-I let the grease cool down a bit and poor it straight into my jar.
+I let the grease cool down a bit and pour it straight in the saving container.
 Now, cleanup is super easy.
 Just wipe the pan clean, no soap or water involved!

 If you are looking for a cast iron pan, this is the one I have and I love it! : Lodge Cast-Iron Skillet, 12-Inch